Preparing for your Solitary Retreat

 If you will be in retreat long enough to send and receive mail, please use the following address: P.O.
 Box 1983, Pagosa Springs, CO 81147

-Please bring enough food and supplies to last you one week.
+Please bring enough food and supplies to last you for the first week.
 For retreats lasting more than one week, it is helpful to bring with you as much non-perishable food as possible.
 Generally, camping food that is lightweight, non-perishable, and easy to prepare is ideal.
-Please keep in mind that there is no refrigeration; a medium-sized cooler is provided.
-If you need refrigeration, you must bring in ice (we recommend two blocks of ice per week in the summer)– we will restock your ice supply on weekly shopping trips.
-Do not leave food outside because of animals.
+Please keep in mind that there is a small refrigerator in each cabin (excluding Dragon’s Nest).
+These are turned off between retreats, so it may be necessary to bring your perishable items in a cooler as the refrigerator could take 6-8 hours to cool completely.

 Fasting is discouraged.
-If you do intend to fast during any part of your retreat, please note this on your intention form.
+If you do intend to fast during any part of your retreat, please note this on your application form.

 Suggested personal items: